svigre/configure-ad/README.md

 ![image 21](https://github.com/user-attachments/assets/376650cc-9448-4b11-9e74-367cf0fb871f)

-Next step is to join Client-1 to the domain.
-(We have already set Client-1's DNS settings to the DC1's Private IP address from the Azure Portal).
-So to do this, log into Client-1 VM.
+Next step is to join Client-1 to the domain (We have already set Client-1's DNS settings to the DC1's Private IP address from the Azure Portal).
+To do this, log into Client-1 VM.
 Right-click on the Windows logo, select System --> rename this PC (Advances).
-A new promp will appera, click Change.
-In the new promp select Domain and enter the domain name "mydomain.com" --> ok.
-The VM will restart to aplly the changes.
+A new prompt will appear, click Change.
+In the new prompt select Domain and enter the domain name "mydomain.com" --> ok.
+The VM will restart to apply the changes.

 ---